dhansukh/ses598-space-robotics-and-ai-2026/README.md

 ### New to the Course?
 Having issues?
 - **[Quick Start Guide](QUICK_START.md)** - Get up and running in 15 minutes
-- **[Troubleshooting Guide](TROUBLESHOOTING.md)** - Solutions to common issues, check this first when facing issues.
+- **[Troubleshooting Guide](TROUBLESHOOTING.md)** - Solutions to common issues, check this first when stuck.
 It contains solutions to 50+ common issues organized by category.

 ## 🗂️ Repository Structure